-Sirex noctilio usually completes its lifecycle in one-year, although it can range from three months in very warm climates, to two to three years in cooler ones (Morgan 1968, Neumann and Minko 1981).
-Development time is related to both ambient temperature and wood moisture; models estimate that the wasp’s development requires 2500°d above a threshold of 6.8°C (Madden 1981).
+Sirex noctilio usually completes its lifecycle in one-year, although it can range from three months in very warm climates, to 2-3 years in cooler ones (Morgan, 1968; Neumann and Minko, 1981).
+Development time is related to both ambient temperature and wood moisture; models estimate that the wasp’s development requires 2500°d above a threshold of 6.8°C (Madden, 1981).
 This suggests that the wasp will have a development time of one year or more in Canada.
-Adults emerge between late-June and late-September in Ontario, with emergence peaking between mid-July and late-August (Ryan et al. in press).
-The adult life-span is brief: males live up to 12 days and females up to five (Neumann et al. 1987).
-Adults are sexually mature at emergence and do not feed, surviving on fat reserves (Taylor 1981, Neumann et al. 1987).
+Adults emerge between late-June and late-September in Ontario, with emergence peaking between mid-July and late-August (Ryan et al., in press).
+The adult life-span is brief: males live up to 12 days and females up to 5 days (Neumann et al., 1987).
+Adults are sexually mature at emergence and do not feed, surviving on fat reserves (Taylor, 1981; Neumann et al., 1987).
 Immediately after mating, females begin searching for suitable host trees.
-Unmated females show a similar host location response (Madden 1988); S. noctilio is facultatively parthenogenetic with unfertilized eggs producing only males (Rawlings 1953).
+Unmated females show a similar host location response (Madden, 1988); S. noctilio is facultatively parthenogenetic with unfertilized eggs producing only males (Rawlings, 1953).

-The potential fecundity of the wasp varies according to body size, ranging between 21 and 500 eggs per female (Madden 1974, Zondag and Nuttall 1977, Neumann et al. 1987).
-Mean potential fecundity estimates of 264 and 212 eggs/female have been reported for Europe and Australia respectively (Spradbery 1977, Neumann et al. 1987).
-In Ontario, females appear to be smaller, and therefore less fecund (estimated average 111 eggs/female (K. Ryan unpublished data)).
-Even in ideal conditions females only lay, on average, 82% of their egg complement, with smaller females laying an even smaller percentage (Neumann and Minko 1981).
-Egg and early larval mortality can occur as a result of effective compartmentalization by the host tree or when growth of A. areolatum is lacking or insufficient (summarized in Neumann et al. 1987).
-Because females are parthenogenetic, high male:female sex ratios can occur (Rawlings 1953).
-When this happens, mate finding is difficult and the reproductive potential would be lowered (e.g. Zondag and Nuttall 1977, Iede et al. 1998, Hurley et al. 2008).
+The potential fecundity of S. noctilio varies according to body size, ranging between 21 and 500 eggs per female (Madden, 1974; Zondag and Nuttall, 1977; Neumann et al., 1987).
+Mean potential fecundity estimates of 264 and 212 eggs/female have been reported for populatins in Europe and Australia respectively (Spradbery, 1977; Neumann et al., 1987).
+In Ontario, females appear to be smaller, and therefore less fecund (estimated average 111 eggs/female (K. Ryan 2012, unpublished results)].
+Even in ideal conditions females only lay, on average, 82% of their egg complement, with smaller females laying an even smaller percentage (Neumann and Minko, 1981).
+Egg and early larval mortality can occur as a result of effective compartmentalization by the host tree or when growth of A. areolatum is lacking or insufficient (summarized in Neumann et al., 1987).
+Because females are parthenogenetic, high male:female sex ratios can occur (Rawlings, 1953).
+When this happens, mate finding is difficult and the reproductive potential would be lowered (e.g., Zondag and Nuttall, 1977; Iede et al., 1998; Hurley et al., 2008).

-Natural dispersal is estimated up to 30-50 km per year (Haugen et al. 1990).
-Healthy females can fly an average of 30 km in 23 h on a flight mill (Villicide and Corley 2008) and this fits with Haugen et al.’s (1990) dispersal estimate.
-Movement of infested material augments natural dispersal; life stages are reported to be resistant to wood drying and sometimes to chemical treatment (Haugen et al. 1990).
+Natural dispersal is estimated up to 30-50 km per year (Haugen et al., 1990).
+Healthy S. noctilio females can fly an average of 30 km in 23 h on a flight mill (Villicide and Corley, 2008) and this fits with Haugen et al.’s (1990) dispersal estimate.
+Movement of infested material augments natural dispersal; life stages are reported to be resistant to wood drying and sometimes to chemical treatment (Haugen et al., 1990).
 Woodwasps oviposit directly into the sapwood of the tree, thus, it can be difficult to determine if material is infested with immature stages of S. noctilio.

 37.2 Background

-The natural enemies of S. noctilio in its native Eurasian range include several hymenopteran parasitoid species, a parasitic nematode and birds (Bedding and Akhurst 1978, Spradbery and Kirk 1978, Spradbery 1990).
-A cytoplasmic polyhedral virus has been identified in S. noctilio in Germany, however it remains unstudied (in Talbot 1977).
-Tree and stand conditions also have a strong influence on S. noctilio populations (e.g. Neumann et al. 1987).
+The natural enemies of S. noctilio in its native Eurasian range include several hymenopteran parasitoid species, a parasitic nematode and birds (Bedding and Akhurst, 1978; Spradbery and Kirk, 1978; Spradbery, 1990).
+A cytoplasmic polyhedral virus has been identified in S. noctilio in Germany, however it remains unstudied (Talbot, 1977).
+Tree and stand conditions also have a strong influence on S. noctilio populations (e.g., Neumann et al., 1987).
 In its present range in Canada, natural enemies currently function to limit S. noctilio populations and stand conditions can be expected to affect the wasp populations locally.